phelipetls/seriesbr/docs/source/demos/IBGE.rst

 and states, see the :py:func:`documentation <seriesbr.ibge.get_series>` for details.

-If a given location is available for an aggregate, you can assign "all" (anything that would be True to Python) and it will return data for every instance of that location, but you could also pass a list or a single code to select specific locations.
+If a given location is available for an aggregate, you can assign "all" (actually anything that would be evaluated as ``True`` in Python) and it will return data for every instance of that location, but you could also pass a list or a single code to select specific locations.

 By default, it will get data for the whole country.
 If you want data for other regions and also for Brazil as a whole, you can do the following:

 .. ipython:: python

-   ipca_by_area = ibge.get_series(1419, mesoregion=True, brazil="yes", last_n=1)
+   ipca_by_area = ibge.get_series(1419, mesoregions=True, brazil="yes", last_n=1)

    ipca_by_area